AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

-# elasticsearch, logstash, and kibana
+# Elasticsearch, Logstash, and Kibana

-elk elasticsearch and logstash are setup in the confifuration files in both metricbeat and filebaeat, where output.elasticsearch is sending beat data to Kbiana.
+Elk elasticsearch and logstash are setup in the confifuration files in both metricbeat and filebaeat, where output.elasticsearch is sending beat data to Kbiana.

 ## Automating Deployment of ELK stack within Microsoft Azure